StuartCowley/joshua-kuhn-tech-test/README.md

 <h3>Future Contributions</h3>

 <p>In the future, I would like to add even more functionality and styling to my NASA Search.
-These functionalities might include returning and playing video files from the search, and additional support for mobile screens.</p>
+These functionalities might include returning other media from the search, and additional support for mobile screens.</p>

 <h3>Made By Joshua Kuhn</h3>